-We found two distinct Brachycephalus spp. vocalizations during field activities in Projeto Dacnis private reserve, municipality of Ubatuba, state of São Paulo: one was emitted by B. hermogenesi and the second belongs to a still undescribed species (E. Muscat and L. M. Botelho, 2021 personal observations).
-It also matches the bioacoustic findings reported by Bornschein et al. (2021) for the region.
-Our next step was to address different lines of evidence (vocalization, DNA sequence data, and morphology) to distinguish these two species.
+We found two distinct vocalizations during field activities in an area where only B. hermogenesi was known (Projeto Dacnis private reserve, municipality of Ubatuba, state of São Paulo).
+It also matches the bioacoustic findings reported by Bornschein et al. (2021).
+Our next step was to address different lines of evidence (vocalization, DNA sequence data, and morphology) to determine whether two different species were present.
 First, we recorded individuals of the genus Brachycephalus in the type locality of B. hermogenesi (Picinguaba, Ubatuba; Giaretta & Sawaya, 1998); no other congeners were found at that site.
 Since B. hermogenesi and the new species described here are morphologically similar but can be distinguished by their unique advertisement call and DNA sequences, we used this information to delimitate both species.
+We assigned the calls recorded from individuals from Picinguaba to B. hermogenesi and described the new species.
 To avoid misidentification, the comparisons were based solely on individuals that had been sequenced or had their advertisement call recorded.

 The electronic version of this article in Portable Document Format (PDF) will represent a published work according to the International Commission on Zoological Nomenclature (ICZN), and hence the new names contained in the electronic version are effectively published under that Code from the electronic edition alone.
 This published work and the nomenclatural acts it contains have been registered in ZooBank, the online registration system for the ICZN.
-The ZooBank LSIDs (Life Science Identifiers) can be resolved, and the associated information viewed through any standard web browser by appending the LSID to the prefix http://zoobank.org/.
-The LSID for this publication is: urn:lsid:zoobank.org:pub:115413F3-9005-4006-863C-EA4BAD3C58AD, and for the new taxon is: urn:lsid:zoobank.org:act:18F93070-2CAE-4817-8CCD-48C0C5DA5210.
-The online version of this work is archived and available from the following digital repositories: PeerJ, PubMed Central SCIE and CLOCKSS.
+The ZooBank LSIDs (Life Science Identifiers) can be resolved and the associated information viewed through any standard web browser by appending the LSID to the prefix http://zoobank.org/.
+The LSID for this publication is: urn:lsid:zoobank.org:pub:115413F3-9005-4006-863C-EA4BAD3C58AD, and for the new taxon is: urn:lsid:zoobank.org;act:18F93070-2CAE-4817-